turingschool/frontend-lightning-talks/README.md

 ### Overview

 * Everyone in Module 1 is required to give a lightning talk.
 * A lightning talk is 5 minutes long.
+We'll time you, and we will have a cut off at 5 minutes.
+We suggest you run through your talk at least once to make sure you have enough time to cover the content!
 * Presentations are in front of the class.
 * You may select a topic from the list provided below.
 * If you'd like to propose an alternate topic, let instructors know.
 Alternate topics require instructor approval.